 If you love classic cars, motorcycles, and automotive history, Ypsilanti is the place for you!
 Located 36 miles away from Detroit, the city of Ypsilanti has a rich history of rear-engines, hatchbacks, hardtops, and more.

-There are endless ways to worship history, especially the automotive sort, in Ypsi.
-Some of the exciting museums in Ypsilanti include the Automotive Heritage Museum and former Hudson Dealership, the Michigan Firehouse Museum, which celebrates fire-fighting history, the Ypsilanti Historical Museum, home to Ypsi artifacts fit for history lovers, and the Yankee Air Museum located at the former Willow Run Bomber Plant.
-At the Yankee Air Museum, you’ll learn about the story of the bomber plant, it’s role in World War II, and Ypsi’s role in aviation history.
+There are endless ways to honor history, especially the automotive sort, in Ypsi.
+Some of the exciting museums in Ypsilanti include the Automotive Heritage Museum and former Hudson Dealership, the Michigan Firehouse Museum, showcasing fire-fighting history, the Ypsilanti Historical Museum, home to Ypsi artifacts fit for history lovers, and the Yankee Air Museum located at the former Willow Run Bomber Plant.
+Here, you’ll learn about Ypsi’s role in aviation history.
 You may even learn about Demetrius Ypsilanti, for whom the city is named - an important figure in the Greek Revolution during the same year as the founding of Ypsilanti.

 Michigan Firehouse Museum proudly displays thousands of items collected and curated over the past two decades.
 All the bells, whistles, extinguishers, and helmets you could ever imagine are at this museum This historic landmark was once home to Ypsilanti’s finest firefighters.
 Now, children and adults alike can explore and marvel over modern and historic firetrucks and firefighter gear in this beautiful facility – you’re never too old for a red plastic firefighter hat!